Baker Beach: History

 From 1986 to 1990, the north end of Baker Beach was the original site of the Burning Man art festival.
 In 1990, park police allowed participants to raise the traditional large statue but not to set it on fire, since the beach enforces a limit on the size of any campfires.
 Subsequent Burning Man events have taken place in Black Rock Desert, Nevada.

 A fatal shark attack occurred on Baker Beach on May 7, 1959, when 18-year-old Albert Kogler Jr. was attacked by a great white shark while he was in water 15 ft deep.
 This was the only shark attack recorded on Baker Beach.

 Large outcrops of serpentine cliffs occur along the Pacific coast near Baker Beach.
 When rising from the land surface, serpentine produces a low-calcium, high-magnesium soil that can allow for rare species of plants to develop in the vicinity.
 This may explain the presence of Hesperolinon congestum (the Marin Dwarf Flax, a threatened plant) in surrounding areas.

-To the north of the beach is Marshall's Beach and was the site of a Japanese Type 93 torpedo imbedded in the beach sand in 1946.
+To the north of the beach is Marshall's Beach and was the site of a Japanese Type 93 torpedo embedded in the beach sand in 1946.
 Historian Mark Felton believes it was fired by Japanese submarine I-15 in 1941, which was sailing near the waters off San Francisco.